ChicoState/UX-BlueConnect/phaseIII/README.md

 - Clearer design for the mixer (E.g., a slider that slides instead of being a notch)
 - Make the design of each screen less cluttered

 From the suggestions, the main issues can be derived to functionality and flow of the application.
 There is a mismatch between the participants mental model with the conceptual model for BlueConnect.
 Some buttons behave differently from what a user is expecting and there should be more feedback coming from the interaction (E.x.
 Notifications for whether something saved).
-There is also a need to simplify the design even further to make the screen look less busy (cluttered) and easier to comprehend so all the functions can be seen.
+There is also a need to simplify the design even further to make the screen look less busy (cluttered) and easier to comprehend so all the functions can be seen (visible).

 ### Quantitative Data: